-AASB 9 Financial Instruments, published in November 2014, replaces the existing guidance in AAB39 Financial Instruments: Recognition and Measurement.
-AASB 9 includes revised guidance on the classification and measurement of financial instruments, a new expected loss model for calculating impairment on financial assets, and new general hedging requirements.
-It also carries forward guidance on recognition and rerecognition of financial instruments from AASB 39.

-AASB 9 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.
-The Credit Union has not yet determined the impact on the new requirements on its financial statements.
+AASB 9 Financial Instruments replaces the existing guidance in AASB 139 Financial Instruments: Recognition and Measurement.
+AASB 9 includes revised guidance on the classification of financial instruments, including a new expected credit loss model for calculating impairment of financial assets and the new general hedge accounting requirements.
+AASB 9 carries forward the guidance on recognition and de-recognition of financial instruments from AASB 139.
+AASB 9 is effective for annual periods beginning on or after 1 January 2018 with early adoption permitted.
+The Credit Union will apply AASB 9 from 1 July 2018.